Ban Phou Pheung Noi: Miao/Hmong

 The Miao/Hmong are from China, and about 70 different Miao/Hmong groups still live there.
 Most of these groups have very different customs and languages.
 They speak different languages; different groups don't intermarry and have different histories and ways of viewing themselves, changed over thousands of years.
-By ethnicity, there are the Hmong Be, Hmong Bua, Hmong Daw, Hmong Dle Nchab, Hmong Do, Hmong Don, Hmong Dou, Hmong Leng, Hmong Njua, Hmong Shua (sinized), Hmu, and some other Miao groups such as: Miao Bashi, Miao Chansu, Miao Chuan, Miao Enshi, Miao Guiyang Northern, Miao Guiyang Southern, Miao Guiyang Northwestern, Miao Guiyang Southwestern, Miao Guiyang South Central, Miao Horned, Miao Hua, Miao Huashi Central, Miao Huashi Eastern, Miao Huashi Northern, Miao Huashi Southwesthern, Miao Lipanshui, Miao Luobohe, Miao Marshan Central, Miao Marshan Northern, Miao Marshan Southern and Miao Marshan Western.
+By ethnicity, there are the Hmong Be, Hmong Bua, Hmong Daw, Hmong Dle Nchab, Hmong Do, Hmong Don, Hmong Dou, Hmong Leng, Hmong Njua, Hmong Shua (sinized), Hmu, and some other Miao groups such as: Miao Bashi, Miao Chansu, Miao Chuan, Miao Enshi, Miao Guiyang Northern, Miao Guiyang Southern, Miao Guiyang Northwestern, Miao Guiyang Southwestern, Miao Guiyang South Central, Miao Horned, Miao Hua, Miao Huashi Central, Miao Huashi Eastern, Miao Huashi Northern, Miao Huashi Southwestern, Miao Lipanshui, Miao Luobohe, Miao Marshan Central, Miao Marshan Northern, Miao Marshan Southern and Miao Marshan Western.

 White Hmong woman - Wearing a white skirt from the white Hmong group.

 White Hmong woman wearing Hmong Daw clothing of Laos and Vietnam.

 Clothing of Black Hmong's and also people in China.

 Green Hmong woman - wearing a traditional Green Hmong skirt.

-The Miao/Hmong who live in Laos and Vietnam have their own language and also their own culture.
-Each group speaks its own dialect and practices its own traditions and culture.
+The Miao/Hmong who live in Laos and Vietnam have their own language and culture.
 Their clothing differs by group.
 Identifying a Hmong on the street today is not easy.
 Before, people did so when they spoke their dialect or wore traditional clothing.
 Three major Miao ethnic groups live in Southeast Asia, particularly in northern Phongsali and Xam Neua province; eastern Xiangkhouang, Oudomxay, Pakxan, and Khammouane province; western Luang Prabang, Vang Vieng, and Vientiane province.
 The first group is the White Hmong ethnic (Hmong Daw), the second one is the Green Hmong or Hmong Green or Hmong Leng ethnic (Hmoob Leeg or Ntsuab), and the last one is the Black Hmong, Hmong Dou ethnic (Hmoob Dub).
 There are also some small Hmong ethnic groups like Hmong multicolor (Hmoob Txaij) and Hmong qua npab.
 These are few.